We tackle four top myths – and teach you to launder what you love.

 Truth: The act of freezing a garment simply makes the bacteria on it lie dormant.
 So beware, once your jeans thaw out, they’ll be just as dirty (and smelly) as they were before.

-The right way: To reduce fading and shrinking, wash jeans inside out in cold water with a detergent made for that cycle, like Ariel Excel Washing Gel Colour & Style, Ariel Colour & Style Washing Liquid or Ariel 3in1 PODS Washing Capsules Colour & Style for coloured clothes, then line dry naturally.
+The right way: To reduce fading and shrinking, wash jeans inside out in cold water with a detergent made for that cycle, like Ariel Washing Gel Colour & Style, Ariel Colour & Style Washing Liquid or Ariel All-in-1 PODS Washing Capsules Colour & Style for coloured clothes, then line dry naturally.
 (Always check care labels first to confirm that a garment is machine washable.)

 Myth: You can’t put bras or lacy lingerie in the washer.